freohr/yet-another-glog-hack/rules/turn-based-procedures.md

 _**ToDo**: Adapt "Getting Lost" rules from AD&D DMG_

-Players should have access to a map of the region, but they should handle on their own
+Players should have access to a map of the region, but they should keep track of where they are going on their own, based on the Referee descriptions.

 ### Encounters